Alokverma01/Api-Fetching-Project/README.md

 Fetches random user profiles from RandomUser API
-Uses React hooks (useState, useEffect) for API calls Implements error handling for failed API requests Displays data in a structured format with responsive UI
+Uses React hooks (useState, useEffect) for API calls Implements error handling for failed API requests Displays data in a structured format.

 ## Technologies Used